-The information on this page refers to firmware v2.48e and BetaPilot 4.0 v0.40, and higher.
+The information on this page refers to firmware v2.52 and BetaPilot 4.0 v0.45, and higher.

 The STorM32 gimbal controller can communicate with an ArduPilot flight controller via a serial UART data line.
 The serial communication allows for a much richer data transmission and accordingly richer set of features than possible with the traditional PWM connections.
 Examples are advanced control functions, the STorM32-Link or the NT Camera features.
 It also can lead to a much cleaner wiring.

-If you just need the range of functionality possible with the standard tilt & pan control, then you don't need anything of the following, and you may stop reading here.
-Also, some of the features discussed below can be accomplished by workarounds.
+If you just need the range of functionality possible with the standard tilt & pan control, then you don't need anything of the following, and you may stop reading.
+Some of the more basic features discussed below can also be accomplished by workarounds.
 Decide yourself which approach fits your needs best. :)

 STorM32 - ArduPilot Support

 ArduPilot offers two mount types, which can be used with the STorM32 controller, the SToRM32 MAVLink (MNT_TYPE = 4) and SToRM32 Serial (MNT_TYPE = 5) mounts.
 For further details please visit ArduPilot Docs > Copter > Optional Hardware > Camera&Gimbals > SToRM32 Gimbal Controller.

 The BetaPilot fork of ArduPilot additionally offers the STorM32 MAVLink2 (MNT_TYPE = 83) mount type, which provides the best range of functions.